-Open to any dog 12 months or older that has earned the corresponding OCTC Rally Novice Award, or the corresponding NZARO Novice award prior to July 2021, but has not earned a corresponding OCTC Excellent Qualifying Certificate, or a corresponding NZARO Excellent Qualifying Certificate prior to July 2021.
+Open to any dog that has earned the corresponding OCTC Rally Novice Award, but has not earned the corresponding OCTC Rally Excellent Award.

 Novice and Advanced level signs may be used.
 A minimum of three Advanced signs must be included, excluding Jump.